The worst foods for gut health and how they disrupt your entire system

 3. Support with Prebiotics

 Probiotics introduce bacteria, but prebiotics feed them.
 Foods rich in inulin and resistant starch—such as garlic, onions, asparagus, bananas, and cooled potatoes—pass undigested to the colon where they ferment into butyrate.
-This short-chain fatty acid is the primary fuel for gut cells and helps seal the intestinal barrier.
+This short-chain fatty acid is a key fuel for colon cells and can support the intestinal barrier.

 Myth vs Fact